integritymarketing/integrity-agent-dashboard-legacy/README.md

 ## Releases

-1. To prepare a release, a PR from `develop` -> `release` (or `hotfix/name-of-fix` -> `release`) should be initiated.
+1. To prepare a normal release, a PR from `develop` -> `release`.
+The PR should be titled as a release candidate (RC), and should be in the format `RC-major.minor.micro` (eg RC-2.1.2) to indicate the release candidate version number.
+(Alternatively, if a hotfix release is needed, a PR should be cut from the current release branch, and targetted to release w/ the format `Hotfix-major.minor.micro.hotfix_num`)
-2. The new version number should be set for each release in the netlify.toml file under then `REACT_APP_VERSION` variable.
-This version variable is tied directly to the Sentry integration.
+3. The new version number should be set for each release in the package.json file.
+This version variable is tied directly to the Sentry integration and is automatically added to the Netlify build.
-3. Merging the PR will create a release build in both the UAT and QA [environments](#environements).
-4. Once the build has passed QA, create a PR from `release` -> `master`.
-5. Merging this PR will create and publish a build on stage, as well as create an un-published build in the production site.
+4. When ready for UAT testing, merging the RC or Hotfix PR to release will create and publish a release build in both the UAT and Stage [environments](#environments).
+It will also create a build in the production environment, however builds there need to be manually published.
+5. Once everything is good on UAT and/or Stage, open a new PR titled `Release major.minor.micro` again, where major.minor.micro is the version number.
+6. Releasing to producting is as simple as publishing the latest release build that is currently on prod, but un-published.
+7. Rolling back:  In the event a rollback is needed, simply re-publish the last build that was live in production.
+On Netlify, this will swap the build out in less than a second.
-6. Once the release build is merged to master, a github release should be created with the appropriate version tag (eg `1.0.2`).
+8. Once the release build on production has been smoke tested and cleared, merge the Release PR into Main, then draft and publish a new release in github (which also tags the release).
+The tag should be created with the appropriate version tag in the format (eg `v2.1.2`).

 ## Error logging